Hosting and bandwidth provided by WebCentrix.net.

 How is the "Unibody" MacBook created from one piece of aluminum?

-Apple explains that the product:
+When it was introduced, Apple explained that the product:

 Starts its life as a solid piece of aluminum.
 Each aluminum core is precisely machined into the basic unibody design.
 Another pass and the unibody takes shape.
 Another, and the integrated keyboard emerges.
 It takes multiple CNC milling operations to create the complete MacBook unibody.